revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 obj.wheel()
 ```

-- Output fo the above code is `It can have 2 or more wheels`.
+- Output for the above code is, `It can have 2 or more wheels`.
-- Car class overrides the wheel() method of Vehicle class and therefore when calling the wheel() method of Car using object of Car class, it prints the statement present inside it.
+- Car class overrides the wheel() method of Vehicle class and therefore when calling the wheel() method of Car using the object of Car class, it prints the statement present inside it.

 </details>

 ---

-201.John is asking his friend Can the len() function be used in polymorphism in python what will be the answer he will give to this?
+201. John is asking his friend if the len() function can be used in polymorphism in python.
+What would be the answer that he gives?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)